 Equity and Inclusion Student Delegate Responsibilities

-- Meet with the director of equity and inclusion on a biweekly basis (or more, when needed) to discuss community needs and culture.
+- Meet with the assistant head of school for community, equity, and belonging on a weekly basis (or more, when needed) to discuss community needs and culture.

-- Work with the director of equity and inclusion to plan school-wide events.
+- Work with the assistant head of school for community, equity, and belonging to plan school-wide events.

 - Attend, and sometimes lead, Social Justice Warriors meetings.